How to Fix 403 Forbidden Error on Google Chrome

 What is a 403 error?

 403 Forbidden error means you are not allowed to access this resource.
 This HTTP status code occurs when the web server understands the request but cannot provide additional access.
-In response to the question “What is error 403,” we must say that it does not allow you to access this page.
+In response to the question “What is error 403?”, we must say that it prevents you from accessing this page.

 Some of the causes of HTTP 403 Forbidden errors are due to some client-side access errors, which means you can usually fix the problem yourself.